-The development of strategies to have the carbon savings and broader environmental benefits of growing forests and using timber in the built environment appropriately recognised
+This research aims to develop evidence-based strategies to ensure that the carbon mitigation potential and broader environmental benefits associated with growing forests and using timber in construction are appropriately recognised and incentivised within Australian climate and building policy frameworks.

 Objectives/Deliverables